 - Federal Excise Taxes: Federal excise taxes are payable/reimbursable.

 - Cost Comparison.
-Cost comparisons must be obtained by contacting an agent at a University contracted travel agency.
 Travelers must obtain a cost comparison under the following circumstances:

-- Indirect routing, extra stops, and/or extra days for personal reasons
+- Indirect routing, extra stops, and/or days for personal reasons.

-Either the traveler’s actual flight or their comparison flight – whichever is less expensive – is payable/reimbursable.
+Either the traveler’s actual flight or their comparison flight—whichever is less expensive—is payable/reimbursable.
 The University will not pay/reimburse excess costs related to personal travel.
 Cost comparisons are not required for non-employees.
-Cost comparisons must be obtained at the time of booking.
+Acceptable cost comparisons include Concur screenshots, ITA matrix screenshots, or designated agency documentation (such as emailed quotes).
+Due to airfare pricing and availability fluctuation, accurate cost comparisons must be done at the time of booking to be valid.

 - Register for Concur access and create a Concur travel profile.